contextual-contribs/contextual/README.md

 This is a proposal for a new programming language, or meta-language, designed for radical brevity plus human-readability.
 Think CoffeScript or Clojure without all the cruft.

 This project is bold enough to propose coding practice which some people might find scary.
-The radical goals of this project will not be comfortable for everyone, and we're OK with that.
+The goals of this project will not be comfortable for everyone, and we're OK with that.
 We're not trying to please everyone.
-We're trying to please programmers who are tired of having to over-explain themselves to the computer.
+We're trying to please programmers who are tired of having to over-explain themselves to computers.

 # why javascript?
 contextual is planned a a javascript transpiler.
 Why javascript?
 Because we hate javascript, but it's ubiquitous.
 We're tired of the timid evolution of javascript.